AInsights Entry for 2-Acetyl Pyrazine (CAS: 22047-25-2)

 9. Confidence & Data Quality Notes

-The data on 2-acetyl pyrazine is well-established, with extensive documentation in flavor and fragrance literature.
-Industry practices are well-documented, though specific use levels may vary by application.
-Known data gaps are minimal, with regulatory ambiguities primarily related to regional variations in approved use levels.
+The data on 2-acetyl pyrazine is well-established, with comprehensive sensory and regulatory information available.
+Industry practices are well-documented, though specific concentration data may vary.
+Known data gaps are minimal, with most regulatory ambiguities resolved through harmonized guidelines.

 Citation hooks: FlavScents